 Job applications for three fictitious female characters with identical qualifications were sent out in response to job advertisements: one applicant had a German name, one a Turkish name, and one had a Turkish name and was wearing a headscarf in the photograph included in the application.

 Research here in the UK ended up with similar findings too.

-Adam was offered 12 interviews, while Mohamed was offered four.
+Adam was offered 12 interviews, while Mohamed was offered 4.

-So, candidates with Muslim-sounding names were 3x more likely to be passed over for jobs.
+So, candidates with Muslim-sounding names were 3x more likely to be passed over for job interviews.

 In a randomised, double-blind study science faculties from selected universities were tasked with rating students’ applications for a laboratory manager position.

 All applications were the same except for the names, which were randomly assigned either a male or female name.

 Faculty participants rated the male applicant as significantly more competent and hireable than the (identical) female applicant.